“Do you have a shampoo recipe?”

 As for castile soap-based DIY-shampoos… It’s not so great for dyed hair (highlights, ok though).
 Castile soap is alkaline and this opens up the hair follicles, meaning that the colour will fade faster.
 In saying that, if you follow immediately with an ACV/water (1:1) rinse, you might just be ok.

 Conditioning is much easier to DIY.
-A simple coconut oil application is great for the hair.
+A simple coconut oil (the type that solidifies) application is great for the hair.
 Just don’t go overboard or you’ll be a greasy mess.
 A little (like, tiny) blob on your palms, run through the ends and brushed through is all that’s required.
 You could also use argan oil – our hair loves that gorgeous oil.

 You can also treat your hair with some yoghurt and honey, egg, milk and olive oil, etc…